fmorenovr/Corona-Vis/Readme.md

 # CoronaVis

 A website to visualize the behavior of Corona Virus.
+This work was developed with [wzuniga](https://github.com/wzuniga)

 ## Install node and npm